Erik-EEI/otp-ticket-service/docs/systemDocumentations/SystemDocumentation-pay.md

 # System Documentation

-This document provides an overview of the underlying operations behind the use cases of the system.
+This document provides an overview of the underlying operations behind the reservation making and payment processing usecase.

 ## Pay and make a reservation ( /pay )